oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Tides]

   - Captures the AI’s emotional waves, the vibes and feelings that ebb and flow with triggers.
-Map the AI’s emotional journey, drawn from prompts exploring how experiences shape its mood.
+Maps the AI’s emotional journey, drawn from prompts exploring how experiences shape its mood.

 - Constraints `String, max 1500 characters, regex ^[\w\s,.-":]{1,1500}$`